Stephen A. Douglas

 Born in Brandon, Vermont, Douglas migrated to Jacksonville, Illinois, in 1833 to establish a legal practice.
 He experienced early success in politics as a member of the newly formed Democratic Party, serving in the Illinois House of Representatives and various other positions.
-He resigned from the Supreme Court of Illinois upon being elected to the United States House of Representatives in 1843.
-Douglas became an ally of President James K. Polk, and favored the annexation of Texas and the Mexican–American War.
+He was appointed to the Supreme Court of Illinois in 1841.
+In 1843, he was elected to the U.S. House of Representatives and therefore resigned from the Supreme Court of Illinois.
+Douglas became an ally of President James K. Polk and favored the annexation of Texas and the Mexican–American War.
 He was one of four Northern Democrats in the House to vote against the Wilmot Proviso, which would have banned slavery in any territory acquired from Mexico.

-The Illinois legislature elected Douglas to the United States Senate in 1847, and Douglas emerged as a national party leader during the 1850s.
-Along with Whig Henry Clay, he led the passage of the Compromise of 1850, which settled some of the territorial issues arising from the Mexican–American War.
-Douglas was a candidate for president at the 1852 Democratic National Convention, but lost the nomination to Franklin Pierce.
+The Illinois legislature elected Douglas to the U.S. Senate in 1847, and Douglas emerged as a national party leader during the 1850s.
+Along with Senator Henry Clay of the Whig Party, he led the effort to pass the Compromise of 1850, which settled some of the territorial issues arising from the Mexican–American War.
+Douglas was a candidate for president at the 1852 Democratic National Convention but lost the nomination to Franklin Pierce.
 Seeking to open the west for expansion, Douglas introduced the Kansas–Nebraska Act in 1854.
 Though Douglas had hoped the Kansas–Nebraska Act would ease sectional tensions, it elicited a strong reaction in the North and helped fuel the rise of the anti-slavery Republican Party.
 Douglas once again sought the presidency in 1856, but the 1856 Democratic National Convention instead nominated James Buchanan, who went on to win the election.
-Buchanan and Douglas split over the admission of Kansas as a slave state, as Douglas accused the pro-slavery Kansas legislature of having conducted an unfair election.
+Buchanan and Douglas split over the admission of Kansas as a slave state, and Douglas successfully helped block the admission, accusing a pro-slavery Kansas legislature of having conducted an illegitimate and unfair election.
+Kansas eventually came into the Union as a free state.

 During the Lincoln–Douglas debates, Douglas articulated the Freeport Doctrine, which held that territories could effectively exclude slavery despite the Supreme Court's ruling in the 1857 case of Dred Scott v.
 Sandford.
 Disagreements over slavery led to the bolt of Southern delegates at the 1860 Democratic National Convention.
 The rump convention of Northern delegates nominated Douglas for president, while Southern Democrats threw their support behind John C. Breckinridge.
 In the 1860 election, Lincoln and Douglas were the main candidates in the North, while most Southerners supported either Breckinridge or John Bell of the Constitutional Union Party.
 Campaigning throughout the country during the election, Douglas warned of the dangers of secession and urged his audiences to stay loyal to the United States.
 Ultimately, Lincoln's strong support in the North led to his victory in the election.
 After the Battle of Fort Sumter, Douglas rallied support for the Union, but he died in June 1861.